cs544-wisc/f23/p3/README.md

 ## Overview

 In the last project, you trained a simple PyTorch model using `SGD`.
-Now, you'll write a program that can load a model (similar to the one from P2) and use it to make predictions upon request (this kind of program is called a *model server*).
+Now, you'll write a program that can load a model (similar to the one from P2) and use it to make predictions upon request (this kind of program is called a _model server_).

 Your model server will use multiple threads and cache the predictions (to save effort when the server is given the same inputs repeatedly).

 You'll start by writing your code in a Python class and calling the methods in it.
 By the end, though, your model server will run in a Docker container and receive requests over a network (via gRPC calls).

 Learning objectives:

-* Use threads and locks correctly
+-   Use threads and locks correctly
-* Cache expensive compute results with an LRU policy
+-   Cache expensive compute results with an LRU policy
-* Measure performance statistics like cache hit rate and tail latency
+-   Measure performance statistics like cache hit rate
-* Communicate between clients and servers via gRPC
+-   Communicate between clients and servers via gRPC

 Before starting, please review the [general project directions](../projects.md).

 ## Corrections/Clarifications

-* none yet
+-   none yet

 ## Part 1: Prediction Cache

 ### `PredictionCache` class

 Write a class called `PredictionCache` with two methods: `SetCoefs(coefs)` and `Predict(X)` in a file called `server.py`.

 `SetCoefs` will store `coefs` in the PredictionCache object; `coefs` will be a PyTorch tensor containing a vertical vector of `float32`s.

 `Predict` will take a 2D tensor and use it to predict `y` values (which it will return) using the previously set `coefs`, like this:

 ```
 y = X @ coefs
 ```

 In Python, a return statement can have multiple values; in this case it should have two:

 1. the predict y values
 2. a `bool`, indicating whether PredictionCache could make the prediction using a cache (see below)

 ### Caching

 Add code for an LRU cache to your `PredictionCache` class.
 Requirements:

-* `Predict` should round the X values to 4 decimal places before using them for anything (https://pytorch.org/docs/stable/generated/torch.round.html); the idea is to be able to use cached results for inputs that are approximately the same
+-   `Predict` should round the X values to 4 decimal places before using them for anything (https://pytorch.org/docs/stable/generated/torch.round.html); the idea is to be able to use cached results for inputs that are approximately the same
-* The cache should hold a maximum of 10 entries
+-   The cache should hold a maximum of 10 entries
-* Whenever `SetCoefs` is called, *invalidate* the cache (meaning clear out all the entries in the cache) because we won't expect the same predictions for the same inputs now that the model itself has changes
+-   Whenever `SetCoefs` is called, _invalidate_ the cache (meaning clear out all the entries in the cache) because we won't expect the same predictions for the same inputs now that the model itself has changes
-* The second value returned by `Predict` should indicate whether there was a hit
+-   The second value returned by `Predict` should indicate whether there was a hit
-* When adding an `X` value to a caching dictionary or looking it up, first convert X to a tuple, like this: `tuple(A.flatten().tolist())`.
+-   When adding an `X` value to a caching dictionary or looking it up, first convert X to a tuple, like this: `tuple(A.flatten().tolist())`.
 The reason is that PyTorch tensors don't work as you would expect as keys in a Python `dict` (but tuples do work)

-Use `test_modelserver.py` and verify that it produces the expected output indicated by the comments.
+Use `test_predict_cache.py` and verify that it produces the expected output indicated by the comments.

 ### Locking

 There will eventually be multiple threads calling methods in `PredictionCache` simultaneously, so add a lock.

 The lock should:

-* be held when any shared data (for example, attributes in the class) are modified
+-   be held when any shared data (for example, attributes in the class) are modified
-* get released at the end of each call, even if there is an exception
+-   get released at the end of each call, even if there is an exception

 ## Part 2: Model Server